otmarjr/jInfer-fork/jinfer/trunk/jInfer/README.txt

   Documentation
   -------------

-	jInfer documentation can be found at the project web: http://jinfer.sourceforge.net/documentation.html
+  jInfer documentation root can be found at the project web site: http://jinfer.sourceforge.net/documentation.html

   Development
   -----------

-	jInfer developer's documentation can be found at the project web: http://jinfer.sourceforge.net/documentation.html
+  jInfer developer's documentation can be found at the project web: http://jinfer.sourceforge.net/documentation.html Instructions on how to build jInfer from sources or create own modules and documentation for all modules bundled with jInfer are available there.

-  To build jInfer, download the source codes, open the jInfer module suite in NetBeans, build & start hacking.

   License